LabDiNoia/hnRNPL_project_2024/README.md

 Only the scripts, config files and folder structure were uploaded to GitHub.
 The SRA accession numbers of publicly available files downloaded for analyses can be found in `cellType/rna_seq/hnrnpl/data/sra_list.txt`.

 The output files produced by the pipeline were compared using R scripts within the `Compilation` folder.
+Figures and other outputs produced by these R scripts can be found in the `Compilation` folder.
 ### Gene expression comparisons
 * `10_compilation_expr_FDR_pt1_L2FC_inc.R` contains code to compare gene expression changes between datasets.
 * `2_gseaForAllDatasets.R` is to do GSEA analysis using the `fgsea` R package for differentially expressed genes for all datasets.